Chart Color Schemes

 Infrastructure

-Jackass Flat has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Jackass Flat has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects that may affect this region: Bendigo and Echuca Line Upgrade - Electronic Train Order (ETO) System, Victory Christian College Stage 1, Bendigo Low Line, and La Trobe University Bendigo Campus Transformation.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified two projects likely affecting the region: Bendigo and Echuca Line Upgrade - Electronic Train Order (ETO) System, Victory Christian College Stage 1, Bendigo Low Line, and La Trobe University Bendigo Campus Transformation.
+The following details projects most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.